ryandeussing/jimhopper/_consequences-of-abuse/guilt.md

 Much of the guilt experienced by people who’ve had such experiences is basically unfair to themselves: It is not based on an accurate or objective view of what happened.
 It does not reflect the fact that there was little they could actually have done – as vulnerable children or confused teenagers – to prevent what happened or to respond differently.

-> Why feel guilty about lots of things, every day?
+> Why might you feel guilty about lots of things, every day?

 Much of the guilt is extreme and harmful.
 It contributes to problems like low self-confidence and low self-respect, to depression and constantly feeling judged by others – all of which can cause serious difficulties in relationships, school and work.